 The United States Congress and more than 28 state legislatures have considered spending billions of taxpayer dollars on stem cell research over the next several years.
 The National Institutes of Health has already committed billions.
 And in 2004, California voters approved the Stem Cell Research and Cures Initiative, also known as the Proposition 71 bond measure, which authorized the state to raise $3 billion over 10 years to fund such research.
 Though debates rage over the ethics of research using human embryonic stem cells, a more fundamental question has been ignored in this debate: Is stem cell research a sensible expenditure of taxpayer dollars?
 This is not a question of whether the research should be conducted, but whether public funding for it is justified.

 Government programs, such as California’s Proposition 71, are bureaucratic, wasteful, and mired in political controversy.
 And, because stem cell research is inherently speculative and politically controversial, the public would be best served if governments left it to the private sector.
 Each stem cell project is highly speculative, and it is not the place of government to gamble with taxpayers’ money.
+If you are looking for a cutting machine that can cut several different materials for your craft projects like paper, vinyl, and cardstock, in https://www.vinylcuttingmachineguide.com/best-cricut-machine/ you can find the best models for your needs.

 Unlike most cells in the human body, stem cells can develop into different types of cells and regenerate continuously.
 This suggests that stem cells may be broadly useful in treating a number of chronic and degenerative diseases.
 Adult stem cells are already being tested for the treatment of heart disease, rheumatoid arthritis, Parkinson’s disease, type 1 diabetes, advanced kidney cancer, and spinal injury.
 Cord blood stem cell transplants are used in therapies for leukemias and lymphomas.
 And, in at least one experiment in mice, the onset of a form of Tay-Sachs disease was delayed by injecting the mice with stem cells taken from human embryonic stem cells.